-Start your visit at the Country Music Hall of Fame and Museum.
-Not only will you experience the evolution and growth of one of the fastest growing music genres, you’ll see how country music has influenced so many other genres of music and why Nashville is the epicenter of the country music industry.
-From there, head up the street to The Parthenon at Centennial Park where you’ll find a full scale replica of the Greek Parthenon.
+Start your visit with the Country Music Hall of Fame and Museum.
+Not only will you experience the evolution and growth of one of the fastest-growing music genres, but you’ll also see how country music has influenced so many other genres of music and why Nashville is the epicenter of the country music industry.
+From there, head up the street to The Parthenon at Centennial Park where you’ll find a full-scale replica of the Greek Parthenon.
 There you’ll learn why Nashville was called the “Athens of the South” before it was known as Music City.